pandeyashutosh02/PulsePlus/README.md

 ## Credits

-This project was developed by shiv kant.
+This project was developed by Ashutosh Pandey.
 Feel free to reach out for any inquiries or feedback.